Professor Simeon Yates

 The third level was to look for patterns regarding the kinds of firearms that are being used in crimes in Europe.
 This would allow cross-region views of gun crime patterns and answer queries such as: are gun crime patterns in Eastern Europe being replicated in Ireland or are there connections between criminal gangs in the two regions?
-Again, the SAS data mining software had a key role to play in discovering relevant patterns and helping analyse peaks and troughs in the level of gun crime in different countries.
-This information could then be made available to national police forces or region-wide organisations such as Europol.
+Again, the SAS data mining software had a key role to play in discovering relevant patterns and helping analyze peaks and troughs in the level of gun crime in different countries.
+This information could then be made available to national police forces or region-wide organizations such as Europol.

 How it worked

 The SAS software was used throughout the project as part of the back-end project platform to allow SHU, in particular, to carry out intelligent data mining of the large data sets that were generated.

 SAS was used to manage data uploads and to mine the data repository looking for patterns and hidden structures.
 The data mining and knowledge extraction modules need to pre-process the database data in order to extract information for later use.

 The SAS tools supported answering queries that were made of the system.
 Typically, these were at three different levels.
 An initial query would draw basic parallels between specific crimes; a second would query features of those crimes and a third more general query would draw parallels between types of crimes and types of weapons, people or places.

 This information helps police in following a range of specific lines of enquiry, in addressing patterns of behaviour that they are starting to see and need to understand and finally in drawing up strategies such as preventing guns from being manufactured in one country and subsequently being used for gun crime in another.
 The SAS backend software helped here by enabling investigators to find this kind of information quickly and efficiently.